-Now in its 6th year, PRS continues to be committed to fostering economic development throughout Puerto Rico by generating tourism, promoting local businesses and raising awareness about the current state of the island.
-The event actively supports the Boys & Girls Club of Puerto Rico through volunteer work, specially-designed programs that empower children through mentoring, education and dance/fitness/wellness workshops, and through donations.
+PRS features day-to-night events, including live performances, beach parties, dance workshops and dance competitions.
+The event actively supports the Boys & Girls Club of Puerto Rico through volunteer work, specially-designed programs that empower children through mentoring, education and dance/wellness workshops, and through donations.

 ABOUT RICHARD “CRAZY LEGS” COLÓN

 Richard “Crazy Legs” Colón is a Bronx-born, Puerto Rican dancer, educator and pioneer recognized and respected globally for his Hip Hop and humanitarian contributions.
 Described as the most iconic Latino figure in Hip Hop history, Colón is the longtime President of legendary dance group, Rock Steady Crew and founder of Backspin Productions, which produces the annual Rock Steady Crew Anniversaries in New York City, as well as Rock Steady For Life, a non-profit organization created in the devastating aftermath of Hurricane Maria and committed to providing relief to the people of Puerto Rico.
 Since September 2017, Colón’s relief efforts have:

 - Provided 195,000+ people all over the island with access to clean drinking water, in partnership with Waves For Water and Red Bull

 - Provided 3000 solar lamps to inland areas and the deaf community on the island, in partnership with MPOWERD

 - Provided hygienic supplies, basic meds and antibiotics to families on the island

 - Raised funds for the purchase of solar power for the Boys & Girls Club of Puerto Rico, in partnership with The 86 Company